PRIV-Creation/UniDiffusion/README.md

 </details>

 ### Regular Matching for Module Selection
 In UniDiffusion, we provide a regular matching system for module selection.
 It allows us to select modules by regular matching.
-See [Module Regular Matching](docs/ModuleRegularMatching.md) for more details.
+See [Regular Matching for Module Selection](docs/module_regular_matching.md) for more details.

 ### Powerful Support for PEFT/PETL Methods
 We provide a powerful support for PEFT/PETL methods.
 See [PEFT/PETL Methods](docs/PEFT.md) for more details.